-The Reform Party stands against the SAVE Act and other extensions of free trade.
-Since the start of free trade agreements with NAFTA in 1992, America’s trade deficit rose from 39.2 billion dollars to 559.8 billion in 2011, or an increase of over 1428 percent.
-The increase in this deficit was caused by the outsourcing of jobs, and the exploitation of unregulated environments and labor overseas.
+The final reason that the Reform Party believes that free trade agreements do not favor the United States is that American’s overall trade has declined since the beginning of free trade deals.
+Department of Commerce data shows that since the start of free trade agreements with NAFTA in 1992, America’s trade deficit rose from 39.2 billion dollars to 559.8 billion in 2011, or an increase of over 1428 percent.